-The SAA studios are open 24 hours a day, 7 days a week, during the Spring term.
+The SAA studios are open 24 hours a day, 7 days a week, during the Summer term.
 Registered students are welcome to use the space independently as long as another class is not in session.
 Studio schedules will be posted on the doors and online at the beginning of each term.
 Your ID will not be cleared for studio access until after your have attended your first class meeting where important studio guidelines and safety procedures will be covered.

 Please remember that our studios are shared spaces and accommodate 180+ students each term.
 As a student, you are expected to respect other students, their work, and the SAA studios.

 Students must be college freshmen or older to enroll in classes at the SAA.

 In addition to the general policies listed above, there are studio-specific best practices that instructors review during the first class meeting that are posted in the studios.
 You may also view/download the PDFs by clicking the images on the right.

 Matriculated MIT undergraduate and graduate students are allowed to register 1 week prior to other members of the MIT community.
 Notification emails will be sent to SAA mailing lists when student registration opens and again when general community registration opens.

 Intermediate and Advanced courses at the SAA build on skills and techniques that were taught in lower level classes in our studios.
 Should a student have a question about which course is appropriate for their skill level, they should contact the instructor or the studio manager.
 If a student enrolls in a class outside of their skill level, the instructor and the SAA Manager will work to move the student to another class.
 If no other class is available, normal refund policies will apply.

 Ways to Register